benjymous/annotations/sandman/sandman.30.md

 	Panel 3:  Lycius is of noble birth, an Equestrian rather than a Senator.
 He was reputedly only two feet tall, extremely light but with a Stentorian voice.
-	Panel 4:  Pylades:  a pantomine dancer, banished on one occassion by Augustus but later restored.
+	Panel 4:  Pylades:  a pantomime dancer, banished on one occasion by Augustus but later restored.
 Pylades was also the name of the cousin and proverbial loyal friend of Orestes (from Aeschylus).